You need a domain name to launch a website. A domain name helps people to identify and locate your website/brand. It is that simple.

 They also pop up in conversations with ease.
-If you run a reviews site and there’s something related to reviews in your domain name, people will remember to recommend you when a friend asks for a review site.
+Suppose you run a reviews site, and there’s something related to reviews in your domain name.
+In that case, people will remember to recommend you when a friend asks for a review site.

 Avoid Hyphens, Double Letters & Numbers